 A wireless repeater (also called extender) is a networking device that captures the pre-existing wireless signal from the primary wireless router and re-sends it, thus creating a second wireless network.
 You should use a wireless repeater when you have a larger house (or small offices) and need some rooms or areas to be covered by the wireless network.

 But, there are some drawbacks you should be aware of.
 A wireless repeater will reduce your wireless throughput by approximately 50 % and this is because the transmission doesn’t go directly from the router to client, but through the repeater.
-You should also keep an eye on the used channels, as you could more easily get interferences.
+You should also keep an eye on the used channels, as you could more easily get interference.

 Another thing you should think about is compatibility.
 For example, if you have a dual band router and want to repeat the 5GHz signal, then you need an extender that supports the 5GHz band.
 Also, you should also think about security, as an older router could only support the WEP or WPA encryption and lack the newer and better WPA2.